+This sections introduces the notion of \emph{safe $\lambda$-terms} which is a sufficient condition for being SN (Proposition~\ref{width2sn}).

-\begin{definition}[ ]~ \begin{enumerate} \item Let $t$ be a term of width $1$.
-We say that $t$ is {\em fair} if there is no binding $\lambda$ on the left branch of $t$ (this includes the root node of $t$). \item Let $t$ be a term of width $2$ and let $(u \ v)$ be the smallest subterm of $t$ of width $2$.
-By definition, $u$ and $v$ have width $1$.
-We say that $t$ is {\em safe} if at least one of the terms $u$ and $v$ is fair. \end{enumerate} \end{definition}
+\begin{defi}[ ]~ \begin{enumerate}[(1)] \item Let $t$ be a term of width $1$.
+We say that $t$ is {\em innocuous} if there is no binding $\lambda$ on the leftmost branch of $t$ (this includes the root of $t$). \item \correc{We say that $t$ is {\em safe} if either it has width at most $1$ or if it has width $2$ and for $(u \ v)$ being the smallest subterm of $t$ of width $2$, at least one of the terms $u$ and $v$ is innocuous.} \end{enumerate} \end{defi}

-\begin{definition}~ \begin{itemize} \item A substitution $\sigma$ is a partial map from variables to terms such that the domain of $\sigma$ is finite.
-Let $t$ be a term and let $\sigma$ be a substitution such that all variables from the domain of $\sigma$ are free in $t$.
-By $t[\sigma]$ we denote the term obtained from $t$ by replacing all free occurrences of variables $x$ by $\sigma(x)$. \item A context is a $\lambda$-term with a unique hole denoted $[]$.
-Traditionally, contexts are defined by a BNF grammar.
-If $E$ is an arbitrary context, it is given by the following BNF grammar:
+\begin{defi}~ \begin{enumerate}[$\bullet$] \item A \emph{substitution} $\sigma$ is a partial map from variables to terms such that the domain of $\sigma$ is finite.
+Let $t$ be a term and $\sigma$ be a substitution.
+By $t[\sigma]$ we denote the term obtained from $t$ by simultaneous replacement of all free occurrences of variables $x$ from the domain of $\sigma$ by $\sigma(x)$. \item A context is a $\lambda$-term with a unique hole denoted by $[]$.
+Traditionally, contexts are defined by a BNF grammar:

-\item When $E$ is a context and $t$ is a term, $E[t]$ denotes the result of replacement of the hole in $E$ by $t$ allowing capture: the $\lambda$'s in $E$ can bind variables in $t$. \item For a context $E$, $\eta(E) = \eta(E[x])$ and $\size(E) = \size(E[x])$ where $x$ is an arbitrary variable not captured by $E$. \item In a few cases, we need contexts with multiple holes.
-In this case, we write $E[t_1,\dots,t_n]$ when $E$ is a context with exactly $n$ holes and $E[t_1,\dots,t_n]$ denotes the term where the holes of $E$ are substituted from the leftmost to the rightmost by $t_1,\dots,t_n$ in this order. \end{itemize} \end{definition}
+\item When $E$ is a context and $t$ is a term, $E[t]$ denotes the result of replacing the hole in $E$ by $t$ allowing captures (i.e. the lambdas in $E$ can bind variables in $t$). \item For a context $E$,we define $\eta(E)$ as $\eta(E[x])$ and $\size(E)$ as $\size(E[x])$ where $x$ is an arbitrary variable not captured by $E$. \item In a few cases, we need contexts with multiple holes.
+When $E$ is a context with exactly $n$ holes\correc{, } $E[t_1,\dots,t_n]$ denotes the term where the holes of $E$ are substituted from the leftmost to the rightmost by terms $t_1,\dots,t_n$ (in this order). \end{enumerate} \end{defi}

-In some proofs in this section we use the following basic fact on lambda terms and strong normalisation:
+In some proofs in this section we use the following basic fact concerning strong normalization of $\lambda$-terms: